Minimum Program Duration

 - Attend 1x per semester lab sponsored lecture.
 We rotate laboratories across the area for this requirement.
 The clinic may also be a sponsor of these events as well.
 The goal of this activity is to provide more opportunities to discuss etiology, assessment and intervention as a group, drawing on specific expertise from our various laboratories and the clinic.

-- Attend the fall town hall meeting with the DCT and the spring Department Diversity Day events.
-The DCT reserves the right to schedule 1-2 more required town hall meetings each year as needed for program-student communication or feedback.
-Please contact the DCT to request a town hall if students feel additional meetings are desirable or issues need to be discussed.
+- Attend the fall town hall meeting with the co-DCTs and the spring Department Diversity Day events.
+The DCTs reserve the right to schedule 1-2 more required town hall meetings each year as needed for program-student communication or feedback.
+Please contact the DCTs to request a town hall if students feel additional meetings are desirable or issues need to be discussed.

 - Attend the Spring Research symposium.
 The cornerstone of this event is the required “4th year research talk”.
 Students are required to give one other talk between their 1st and 4th years at this symposium.
 Use of the symposium to give capstone “Job Talks” prior to graduation is encouraged.
 All students are encouraged to present as often as they like.
 This activity provides an opportunity to present student research and to ask/answer questions in public settings.